 Move your body

-According to Mind, regular physical activity has been associated with lower rates of depression and anxiety, across all age groups.
+, regular physical activity has been associated with lower rates of depression and anxiety, across all age groups.
 Exercise releases feel-good hormones, helping you feel happy and energised during the day.
 This doesn’t need to be particularly intense either, heading outside and walking the dog can boost well-being just as much as a sweaty gym session, just do what your body wants to do.

 Putting pressure on yourself won’t help anyone, so take small steps.
 If you’re not a regular at the gym, set yourself some active challenges to get you in the swing of things.
 Try going for a walk during your lunchbreak or attending a yoga class with friends.
 Make it enjoyable!